-Getting a short-term loan quickly can be difficult for real estate investors and wholesalers, especially if there’s a great potential deal coming up soon.
-However, you don’t necessarily need to go with a sketchy loan or an offer with a high interest rate; you might be able to rely on transactional funding to finance real estate deals or other investment opportunities.
-But before you put all your eggs in one basket, let’s take a closer look at what this process is and break down whether it’ll be a good choice for your investment goals.
+Getting a short-term loan quickly can be difficult for real estate investors and wholesalers, especially if a great potential deal is coming up soon.
+However, you don’t necessarily need to go with a sketchy loan or a high interest offer.
+Instead, you might be able to rely on transactional funding to finance real estate deals and other investment opportunities.
+But before you put all your eggs in one basket, let’s take a closer look at this process and break down whether it’ll be a good choice for your investment goals.

 What is Transactional Funding?

-Also called same-day funding or flash funding, transactional funding is a unique financial strategy in which investors take out very short-term loans to make a purchase, then pay back those loans much more quickly than normal, oftentimes within the same day or week.
-They pay the loans back with profits made on the purchase they made with the cash.
-Through this alternative form of financing, investors, especially real estate wholesalers, can buy and sell target properties quickly without having to risk their own capital.
+Also called same-day funding or flash funding, transactional funding is a unique financial strategy in which investors take out very short-term loans to make purchases, then pay back those loans much more quickly than normal, oftentimes within the same day or week.
+They pay the loans back with profits made on the purchase.
+Through this alternative form of financing, investors, especially real estate wholesalers, can buy and sell target properties quickly without risking their capital.
 Because of their extremely short-term nature, these agreements are best used for real estate deals where a buyer will close on a deal and resell the same property (in a separate deal) for a profit within a few days at most.

 How Does Transactional Funding Work?